-- 1.2.1 Planning policy for energy generation Nationally Significant Infrastructure Projects (NSIPs), specifically in relation to climate change, is contained in the Overarching National Policy Statement (NPS) for Energy (EN-1) (DECC, 2011a) and the NPS for Fossil Fuel Electricity Generating Infrastructure (EN-2) (DECC, 2011b). - 1.2.2 NPS EN-1 overall describes the national need for transition to a low-carbon electricity supply and notes the continued role of some fossil-fuelled generation to provide energy security, especially where flexibility and fast changes in generation are required (see paragraphs 3.3.10 to 3.3.12 in the NPS). - 1.2.3 Although paragraph 3.3.4 of NPS EN-1 is clear that "...until such time as fossil fuel [sic] generation can effectively operate with CCS [carbon capture and storage], such power stations will not be low carbon", paragraph 2.2.4 states that: - "Not all aspects of Government energy and climate change policy will be relevant to IPC [Infrastructure Planning Commission, now PINS] decisions or planning decisions by local authorities, and the planning system is only one of a number of vehicles that helps to deliver Government energy and climate change policy.
-The role of the planning system is to provide a framework which permits the construction of whatever Government and players in the market responding to rules, incentives or signals from Government have identified as the types of infrastructure we need in the places where it is acceptable in planning terms." - 1.2.4 The NPS highlights the importance of the EU Emissions Trading System (ETS) for control of GHG emissions from electricity generation.
+- 1.2.1 Planning policy for energy generation Nationally Significant Infrastructure Projects (NSIPs), specifically in relation to climate change, is contained in the Overarching National Policy Statement (NPS) for Energy (EN-1; DECC, 2011a) and the NPS for Fossil Fuel Electricity Generating Infrastructure (EN-2, DECC, 2011b). - 1.2.2 NPS EN-1 overall describes the national need for transition to a low-carbon electricity supply and notes the continued role of some fossil-fuelled generation to provide energy security, especially where flexibility and fast changes in generation are required (see paragraphs 3.3.10 to 3.3.12 in the NPS). - 1.2.3 Although paragraph 3.3.4 of NPS EN-1 is clear that "until such time as fossil fuel [sic] generation can effectively operate with CCS [carbon capture and storage], such power stations will not be low carbon", paragraph 2.2.4 states that:

+"Not all aspects of Government energy and climate change policy will be relevant to IPC decisions or planning decisions by local authorities, and the planning system is only one of a number of vehicles that helps to deliver Government energy and climate change policy.
+The role of the planning system is to provide a framework which permits the construction of whatever Government - and players in the market responding to rules, incentives or signals from Government - have identified as the types of infrastructure we need in the places where it is acceptable in planning terms."

+- 1.2.4 The NPS highlights the importance of the EU Emissions Trading System (ETS) for control of GHG emissions from electricity generation.
 It also describes the policy reliance placed on deployment of carbon capture and storage (CCS) for fossil-fuelled generation plants and in section 4.7, the requirement for applicants to demonstrate carbon capture readiness (CCR).
-A CCR Report will be produced by the applicant to support the Development Consent Order (DCO) application.
-Land for CCR has been set aside within the main development site (zone A) as described in Volume 2, Chapter 2: Project Description. - 1.2.5 NPS EN-1 and NPS EN-2 include guidance on what matters are to be considered in the climate change assessment.
+Land for CCR has been set aside within the main development site as described in the Carbon Capture Readiness Report (application document A7.6). - 1.2.5 NPS EN-1 and NPS EN-2 include guidance on what matters are to be considered in the climate change assessment.
 These are summarised in Table 1.1 below.